 The situation reached its climax when the primary plasma cloud and its associated shockwave slammed into Earth's magnetosphere at approximately 19:48 UTC on January 19.
 Data analysis indicates that the plasma traveled the final 1.5 million kilometers of its journey in a mere 15 minutes, implying a staggering velocity of nearly 1,700 km/s.
 The impact was so violent that it disabled the speed sensors on the ACE monitoring satellite.
 The electromagnetic pulse from the shockwave pushed interplanetary magnetic field parameters to extreme levels, with Bt hitting 87 nT and Bz dropping to -32 nT.
 While the field eventually stabilized, it remained at high levels with Bt around 35 nT and Bz at -23 nT, sustaining the intense geomagnetic disturbance.

-HP30 values of 10 were reached during the first 3 hours after the impact.
-The Kp index of 9 corresponds to a G5 geomagnetic storm.
+HP30 values of 10 reached during the first 3 hours of the impact.
+A Kp index of 9 = a G5 storm.
+If/the moment this solar storm magnetic field flips negative, we're in for some absolute MADNESS

 By January 20, official reports confirmed a planetary magnetic storm rating of G4.33, placing the event just a fraction away from the maximum G5 level.
 While the Potsdam Center, responsible for calculating the global index, maintains this figure, several localized stations have reported even higher disturbances.
 The current scenario is particularly unique because the planet is being bombarded by two top-tier phenomena—radiation and geomagnetic storms—simultaneously, a convergence that occurs very rarely in solar history.